-This internship involves working closely with Greg Pope, Head of Parliamentary Relations at the Catholic Bishops’ Conference and with the public affairs team of the Catholic Education Service (CES).
+This internship involves working closely with the Parliamentary Relations team at the Catholic Bishops’ Conference and with the public affairs team of the Catholic Education Service (CES).

-Working with Greg, the intern will experience a mixture of policy and parliamentary work including meeting MPs/Peers and producing parliamentary briefings.
+Working here, the intern will experience a mixture of policy and parliamentary work including meeting MPs/Peers and producing parliamentary briefings.

 In addition, the intern will also be assisting with public affairs work for the CES and will gain public relations and project management experience on education policy issues.